The Bass FamilyUNIVERSAL FUND MEMBER

 The's Story

 The joined Watsi on September 19th, 2016.
-Six years ago, The joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-The's most recent donation traveled 8,500 miles to support David, a 24-year-old male from Kenya, to fund a surgery to fix his leg and avoid potential amputation.
+Two years ago, The joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+The's most recent donation traveled 8,200 miles to support Tewodros, a two-year-old boy from Ethiopia, to fund corrective surgery.

 Impact